Syllabus for ECO–111

 Economics is the study of how people manage their limited resources.
 There are two main branches of economics: macroeconomics and microeconomics.
 Macroeconomics is the study of phenomena that occur across the whole economy.
 Microeconomics deals with how individual households and firms make decisions and interact.
 The first branch is the subject of this course: Macroeconomics (ECO-111-OL).
 You will study subjects such as the interaction of economic variables, the effects of borrowing by the federal government, changes over time in unemployment rates, and government policies to create and sustain economic growth.

-Note: If you have already taken Microeconomics (Thomas Edison State College offering ECO-112-OL), you will notice that the first modules in this macroeconomics course—those covering chapters 1 through 9—are very close (but not identical) in content to the corresponding modules in the microeconomics course.
+Note: If you have already taken Microeconomics (Thomas Edison State University offering ECO-112-OL), you will notice that the first modules in this macroeconomics course—those covering Chapters 1 through 9 of the textbook—are very close (but not identical) in content to the corresponding modules in the microeconomics course.
 Therefore, you may wish to review these modules rather than working through them as thoroughly as you will later modules.
 (Assignments and assessments may differ, but they will cover the same content.)
 Be sure, however, that you submit all necessary quizzes and assignments for this course, even if you have taken another economics course previously.